DataBiosphere/analysis_pipeline_WDL/_documentation_/for developers/cwl-vs-wdl-dev.md

 **The chromosome file workaround:** A few R scripts require chromosome numbers to be passed in on the command line rather than in the configuration file.
 In order to do this, chromosome number is written to a file (completely separate from the configuration file) in the task's inline Python section.
 Upon exiting the Python block, this extra file is read in BASH and then passed to the Rscript call as an argument (as opposed to being in the configuration file).
 Although the actual call to the R script is identical as the CWL also passes the chr number as an argument, the CWL is able to rely on its inline Javascript to do this, while the WDL must use this workaround to pass the chr number out of the Python scope.
 As this only involves writing a tiny file that doesn't scale with inputs, it does not have cost implications.

+## assoc-aggregate.wdl
+Some of the outputs in the CWL at first look like they are globbing .txt files, but they actually are using loadContents, which works like this: For each file matched in glob, read up to the first 64 KiB of text from the file  and place it in the contents field of the file object for manipulation by outputEval.
+So, the CWL's call for self[0].contents would be the first 64 KiB of the 0th file to match the .txt glob.
+That would be segments.txt in the prepare segments tasks.
+Therefore the WDL mimics this by just reading segments.txt

 ## null-model.wdl
 The CWL technically has duplicated outputs.
 The WDL instead returns each file once.
 On SB, cwl.output.json sets the outputs as the following, where ! indicates a duplicated output, inverse norm transformation is applied, and the output_prefix is set to `test`:
 * configs: